 At least the company made money.
 All Martin Marietta Data Systems (MMDS) did was cut its losses and run.
 MMDS's sales jumped 8.7%, to \$467.4 million from \$429.9 million.
-That undoubtedly contributed to losses of only \$3.7 million, compared with the previous year's \$10.3 million.
+That undoubtedly contributed to losses of only \$3.7 million, compared with the previous year's \$10.3 million. a star a star a star a se

-On-Line, strictly a telemarketer until this move, paid \$35 million for MMDS's RAMIS II, UFO, Consensus, and Unison products.
+On-Line, strictly a telemarketer until this move, paid \$35 million for MMDS'S RAMIS II, UFO, Consensus, and Unison products.
 MMDS retained the custom application software and services marketed in support of MMDS's primary systems business, principally Modular Application System (MAS) software and the Orlando 4000 data center computer services.
 MAS includes manufacturing, financial, and personnel application packages.